 And before that came The Book of Common Prayer: A Biography and a critical edition of Auden’s long poem The Age of Anxiety (both Princeton University Press, 2013).
 You can find a list of my books and (many) other writings at The New Atlantis, where I am a Contributing Editor.
 You can also look at a PDF of my CV.

-My next book will be called Breaking Bread with the Dead: The Case for Temporal Bandwidth, and will be published by Penguin Press.
+My next book will be called Breaking Bread with the Dead: The Case for Temporal Bandwidth, and will be published in Autumn 2020 by Penguin Press.
 You may get a brief preview of it by reading this essay.
 The book is currently available for pre-order on Amazon — as it turns up on other sites I will link to them here.